Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 HAVING (((Count(Query2.workdate))=7));

-Note: The continuity of dates is checked at the employee level based on their work-start dates.
-Not necessary that all of them should work within the same month or start work on a specific Date.
+The continuity of dates is validated at the employee level, based on each employee’s individual work start date.
+All employees don't need to work within the same month or start on a specific date.

-As the saying goes - "There is always more than one way to skin a Cat" (did I say it correctly), we can take a different approach to solve this problem with a slight deviation to the definition of the above Queries.
-The Query SQL strings of this new method are also given below.
-You may copy them and create Queries to try them out too.
+As the saying goes, “There’s more than one way to skin a cat,” we can take an alternative approach to solve this problem by slightly differentiating how the earlier queries are defined.
+The SQL strings for this alternative method are provided below.
+Copy them and create the queries to try out this method as well.

 Query 1_1 SQL